ShiyuFan0820/CSLearningNote/BasicLearning/Basic_7_1_hash_map.md

 **What is Hash Collision**

-As we use a hash function to calculate the index of a key, there may be cases where the index of two items calculates to be the same, but both items can't be stored in the same bucket, this situation is known as a hash collision.
+As we use a hash function to calculate the index of a key, there maybe cases where the index of two items calculates to be the same, but both items can't be stored in the same bucket, this situation is known as a hash collision.

-**How to Solve Hash Collision**
+**How to Solve Hash Collision?**

 1. Open address.